Malcolm Grundy: Education and career

 In 1994, Grundy was appointed Archdeacon of Craven in the Diocese of Bradford where he founded the Craven Trust, a fund to encourage local community projects.
-He was also part of the Trust's group which set up a fund raising £1.5M to aid farmers and local businesses affected by Foot and Mouth.(www.craventrust.org.uk) A long stay in this post without further Church of England preferment resulted in his being 'headhunted' in 2005 to become the founding director of the Foundation for Church Leadership, an organization dedicated to the training and support of senior church leaders.(www.westcott.cam.ac.uk) He was an Honorary Canon of Ely Cathedral from 1987-94.(elycathedral.anglican.org) In the staffing and financial crisis surrounding Bradford Cathedral, he was brought in as Acting Dean from 2004-5.
+He was also part of the Trust's group which set up a fund raising £1.5M to aid farmers and local businesses affected by Foot and Mouth.(www.craventrust.org.uk) A long unexplained stay in this post without further Church of England preferment resulted in his being 'headhunted' in 2005 to become the founding director of the Foundation for Church Leadership, an organization dedicated to the training and support of senior church leaders.(www.westcott.cam.ac.uk) He was an Honorary Canon of Ely Cathedral from 1987 to 1994.(elycathedral.anglican.org) In the staffing and financial crisis surrounding Bradford Cathedral, he was brought in as Acting Dean from 2004 to 2005.
 He was appointed Non-Stipendiary Residentiary Canon and Acting Dean.
 On departure he was made Canon Emeritus.

 Grundy achieved a PhD from Leeds University in 2014 for a study in the ways in which the Church of England oversees change.
 In this he was critical of the way in which the Yorkshire Dioceses Review was conducted.
-He continues to monitor the development of the newly established Diocese of Leeds.(www.leeds.anglican.org) He is a visiting fellow at York St John University (www.yorksj.ac.uk/).
+He continues to monitor the development of the newly established Diocese of Leeds.(www.leeds.anglican.org) He is a visiting fellow at York St John University (www.yorksj.ac.uk/) and Visiting Fellow in Rural Theology at Bishop Grosseteste University, Lincoln.

 Grundy is the author of a series of books on church leadership.
 Alongside stipendiary employment, he has been co-founder of church related organisations including The Edward King Institute for Ministry Development and founder editor of its journal Ministry, MODEM (Ministerial and Organizational Disciplines for the Advancement of Ministry) and the Foundation for Church Leadership.
-From 1996-2004 he was a Non-executive Director of the Church Times newspaper.
+From 1996 to 2004 he was a Non-executive Director of the Church Times newspaper.
 He has also been Vice-Chair of the Retired Clergy Association of the Church of England and a trustee of The Women's Education Partnership, formerly Together for Sudan.{www.womenseducationpartnership.org/}and Chair of the York Anglo-Scandinavian Society.